Lima - Yule 2017

 we have to realize something about safety = avoid to provoke an unfortunate and disastrous occurrence.
 So don't leave without rescue equipment - our modern societies don't accept that type of loss - even more thrilling.

-As freebooter you can allways promote your raid and call more attention to your business emitting a hype, that you are going to make some scientific research.
+As freebooter you can allways promote your raid and call more attention to your business by emitting a hype: that you are going to make some scientific research.

-Every hint about the name Kon-tiki is extremely useful for any press gimmick.
+Every hint about the name Kon-tiki could be extremely useful for any press gimmick.

-So if you only want to meet the sense of freedom on the sea, to escape from a chaotic world, to gain the adventure of your life, to "survive" as "survivor man", to feel as naval hero or whatever explanation you will use for your raid, then you can build your yacht-raft as you will, equip it, stuff it up with technology or the opposite, fill up your pantry - and then sail off.
+But if you only want to meet the sense of freedom on the sea, to escape from a chaotic world, to gain the adventure of your life, to "survive" as "survivor man", to feel as naval hero, to be named in Guinness World Record Book or whatever explanation you will use for your raid, then you can build your yacht-raft as you will, equip it, stuff it up with technology or the opposite, fill up your pantry - and then sail off.

 And with that in mind we recommend to put much attention to the welfare and comfort and perhaps privacy of each 'cellmate' under this month long confinement.